Spain's Aguirre, influential conservative, resigns

-MADRID (Reuters) - Madrid regional president Esperanza Aguirre, an influential Spanish politician and a leader of the conservative wing of the ruling center-right People’s Party (PP), resigned on Monday in a surprise announcement.
+MADRID, Sept 17 (Reuters) - Madrid regional president Esperanza Aguirre, an influential Spanish politician and a leader of the conservative wing of the ruling centre-right People’s Party (PP), resigned on Monday in a surprise announcement.

 Aguirre has been a huge vote-getter for the PP in populous Madrid, and was the first woman politician in Spain to be seen as a possible future president.